rpetit3/pasty/README.md

 ## Introduction

-`pasty` is a tool to identify the Serogroup of _Pseudomonas aeruginosa_ isolates.
-Using an input assembly (uncompressed or gzip-compressed) and blasts it against a set of O-antigens.
+`pasty` is a tool to identify the serogroup of _Pseudomonas aeruginosa_ isolates.
+Using an input assembly (uncompressed or gzip-compressed), the sequences are blasted against a set of O-antigens.
 The serogroup is then predicted based on these results.

-The the serogroup is based on [Table 1](https://journals.asm.org/doi/10.1128/JCM.00349-16#T1) of the original PAst publication (citation below).
+The serogroup logic is based on [Table 1](https://journals.asm.org/doi/10.1128/JCM.00349-16#T1) of the original PAst publication (citation below).

 ## Installation